 Skip to content

-The security situation in Kazakhstan is not entirely stable, due to the country’s political and economic situation (there were nationwide protests in early 2022).[1]
-As of 2022, reports state that armed violence and human rights violations persist in the country.[2]
-Despite this instability, Kazakhstan has low levels of weapons and ammunition trafficking.[3]
-The exact levels of unexploded ordnance contamination in the country are unclear.[4]
+The security situation in Kazakhstan is not entirely stable, due to the country’s political and economic situation (nationwide protests took place in early 2022).1 As of 2023, reports state that armed violence and human rights violations persist in the country.2 Despite this instability, Kazakhstan has low levels of weapons and ammunition trafficking.3 The exact level of unexploded ordnance contamination in the country is unclear.4

-The OSCE and ITF Enhancing Human Security have been supporting the Kazakh Ministry of Defence with the through-life management of ammunition.
-Efforts have mainly focused on creating capacity for disposal of surplus weapons and ammunition, as well as advising on best practices to advance safety and security in ammunition management processes.[5]
+The Organization for Security and Co-operation in Europe (OSCE) and ITF Enhancing Human Security support the Kazakh Ministry of Defence with the through-life management of ammunition.
+Efforts have mainly focused on building capacity for the disposal of surplus weapons and ammunition, as well as advising on best practices to improve safety and security in ammunition management processes.5

 Launch the country dashboard